Alfresco/docs-alfresco/federation-services/latest/config/index.md

 }
 ```

-> Note: Only available acls for SharePoint through MSGraph are read, write, and owner
+> **Note:** Only available ACLs for SharePoint through MSGraph are read, write, and owner.

 ###### Change Permissions